 At this juncture, it should be noted that these stages are not necessarily sequential.
 Cycle 5 might occur at the same time as Cycle 4, or even before it.
 This is the point at which organizations are trying to build new businesses, not just innovate within the current business units.
 Usually this takes on the characteristics of venture building, and there are relatively few examples of insurers who have reached this level or cycle of maturity

 Cycle 6: Collaboration?

 With Cycle 5, we arrived at the chain of maturity that we see today.
 Few have evolved beyond this.
 In approaching Cycle 6 from a conceptual perspective, we must inevitably engage in a certain amount of crystal ball gazing.

 We see a number of macro challenges, such as climate change or pandemics, and intangible assets like reputation or business resilience.
 There is little that any one organization can do to address, solve or meaningfully impact these challenges alone.
 Collaboration is, perhaps, the only way forward.

 There are fuzzy boundaries between the six cycles we have outlined.
 However, they combine to describe the overall direction of maturity according to the evidence presented by our data set.
 By understanding the cycles and their interrelationships, insurers have a better chance of conquering the rollercoaster and instead moving towards the “Ladder” model of steady upward maturation we mentioned earlier.

-If you want to know more about the Rollercoaster and Ladder models, as well as other aspects of Innovation Blueprints for insurers, sign up to be the first to know when our report becomes available.
+If you want to know more about the Rollercoaster and Ladder models, as well as other aspects of Innovation Blueprints for insurers, have a look at the full Insurance Innovation Blueprint report.